top of page

 We’ll go over all of these and what exactly they mean.

-Painting too early can destroy the entire project which will cost more time and money.
+Painting too early can destroy the entire project, costing more time and money.
 Waiting too long will result in wasted time.

-By the end of this article, you should be able to calculate exactly how much time you’ll need to wait in between each coat.
+By the end of this article, you should be able to calculate precisely how much time you’ll need to wait in between each coat.

-So whether you’re painting an entire house or just one wall, we have all the answers for you below.
+So whether you’re painting an entire house or just one wall, we have all the answers below.

 Let’s get started.

-In general, there are three key ways to dictate how much time you'll need between each coat.
-Those three scenarios are listed below where well deep dive into each one.
+Generally, there are three key ways to dictate how much time you'll need between each coat.
+Those three scenarios are listed below, and we'll dive deep into each.

-It’s important to always know what type of paint you’re using as well as how much you’re applying.
+It’s important always to know what type of paint you’re using and how much you’re applying.

-Different paints dry in different ways, without knowing this your project could turn into a nightmare.
+Different paints dry in different ways, without knowing this your project could become a nightmare.
 Luckily for you, we have the answers right here:

 Dry Time

-This is the period of time that it will take for your paint to dry.
-By applying your 2nnd coat too early it will completely destroy the first coat leaving a mess.
+This is the period that it will take for your paint to dry.
+Applying your 2nd coat too early will destroy the first coat, leaving a mess.

 Although it can be hard to be patient, its best to wait longer than it is to go too early.
-By waiting longer you'll lose time but going to early you lose even more time as well as cost yourself some money.
+By waiting longer, you'll lose time, but going too early, you lose even more time as well as cost yourself some money.

-So how do you know if the paint is done drying?
+So, how do you know if the paint is drying?

 You’ll want to make sure the wall is dry to the touch of your finger.
-Be sure to check a variety of places on the wall or you could end up missing a spot.
+Be sure to check various places on the wall or you could miss a spot.

 Recoat Time

-The recoat time is the period of time that it takes for the paint to be ready.
-This is very important because this dictates when you can start the next layer of paint.
+The recoat time is the period that it takes for the paint to be ready.
+This is very important because it dictates when you can start the next layer of paint.

-By missing the recoat time, the entire wall can be messed up which in the end will cost money, time, and effort.
+By missing the recoat time, the entire wall can be messed up, which will cost money, time, and effort.
 But doing it properly will eliminate any of the stress.

 Cure Time